 The livestock described here have local value chains which are also examined in each case.
 Different actors exist in the pastoralists' cattle value chain in Arusha region.
 The major actors in the chain are producers (farmers), middlemen, traders, abattoirs, butchers, supermarkets, hotels and individual consumers (final consumers).
-However, middlemen dominated the market and reported to be the major means of market information.
+However, middlemen dominate the market and are reported to be the major means of market information.

-Backyard poultry production in Tanzania is a traditional sector at smallholder level, and has an important position in the rural household economy, supplying high quality meat and eggs, and increasing income, for rural farmers.
+Backyard poultry production in Tanzania is a traditional sector at the smallholder level, and has an important position in the rural household economy, supplying high quality meat and eggs and increasing income for rural farmers.

-The bulk of milk produced originates from the traditional small holder dairy system and form over 90% of the cattle population and is consumed at household level, with only about 3% of the milk filtering through to the formal market
+The bulk of produced milk originates from the traditional smallholder dairy system representing over 90% of the cattle population, and is consumed at the household level, with only about 3% of the milk filtering through to the formal market.